norvig/paip-lisp/docs/chapter7.md

 (defun exp-args (x) (rest x))
 ```

-We ignored commas and periods in ELIZA !!!(span) {:.smallcaps} , but they are crucial for STUDENT !!!(span) {:.smallcaps} , so we must make allowances for them.
+We ignored commas and periods in ELIZA, but they are crucial for STUDENT, so we must make allowances for them.
 The problem is that a `","` in Lisp normally can be used only within a backquote construction, and a `"."` normally can be used only as a decimal point or in a dotted pair.
 The special meaning of these characters to the Lisp reader can be escaped either by preceding the character with a backslash (\,) or by surrounding the character by vertical bars (| , |).